Getting Your Licence

 A CBT course contains five elements: Introduction, on-site instruction and training, on site riding, instruction and training on the road, and riding on the road.
 There are no examinations, and the training is not based upon a testing environment, however each element is taught in sequence and the instructor will only move onto the next element once you have shown you have the necessary skill and knowledge to do so.
 The on-road riding element must also be two hours minimum - so make sure you have enough petrol to finish the course.

 On completion of your CBT, your instructor will give you a certificate (a copy of which should be sent to your insurers), which will remain valid for two years.
 If you take your CBT on a twist'n'go vehicle, you are still entitled to ride geared bikes up to the maximum cc depending on your age.
 Once your certificate has expired you will need to take another CBT course, unless you have decided you adore the world of motorcycling and take your Full Motorcycle Test.
-Also, if you pass your driving test within the 2 years then the CBT certificate will not expire for Motorcycles under 50cc (or 'mopeds').
+Also, if you pass your driving test within the 2 years then the CBT certificate will not expire for Scooters under 50cc (or 'mopeds').

 Costs for a CBT course vary from centre to centre.
 Many of our Dealers offer the CBT course at great prices- you can find your nearest dealer here.